bank-vaults/bank-vaults/README.md

 *Bank Vaults is a thick, tricky, shifty right with a fast and intense tube for experienced surfers only.
 Think heavy steel doors, secret unlocking combinations and burly guards with smack-down attitude.
 Usually larger than most spots in the area.
 Watch out for clean-up sets.*

-*Bank Vaults is a wrapper for the official Vault client with automatic token renewal, Kubernetes support, and more ... *
+*Bank Vaults is a wrapper for the official Vault client with automatic token renewal, built in Kubernetes support, dynamic database credential management.*

 # bank-vaults